nipy/nibabel/doc/source/index.rst

 :Mailing list:  nipy-devel@neuroimaging.scipy.org [subscription_, archive_]

-It is recommended that all users subscribe to the mailing list.
+We recommend that anyone using NiBabel subscribes to the mailing list.
 The mailing list is the preferred way to announce changes and additions to the project.
-The mailing list archive can also be searched using the *mailing list archive search* located in the sidebar of the NiBabel home page.
+You can also search the mailing list archive using the *mailing list archive search* located in the sidebar of the NiBabel home page.

 .. _subscription: http://mail.scipy.org/mailman/listinfo/nipy-devel
 .. _archive: http://mail.scipy.org/pipermail/nipy-devel